-Biomethane (green gas) is created from biodegradable material that can be used in the same way as traditional fossil fuel gas.
-Green gas can be produced from a number of sources including biogas from anaerobic digestion, landfill gas and synthetic gas (syngas) from the gasification of biomass.
+Biomethane (green gas) is renewable gas created from biodegradable material that can be used in the same way as fossil natural gas.
+Green gas can be produced from a number of sources such as anaerobic digestion, landfill gas and synthetic gas (syngas) from the gasification of biomass.
 Biomethane is used as a direct substitute for natural gas in the national grids.
 Green Gas Certificates enable companies to make 100% renewable gas claims.

 How it works